Regiments of the Malta Garrison 73rd (Perthshire) Regiment

 The officers of the 73rd Regiment fell ill with remittent fever whenever they were stationed at Floriana.
 This was attributed to noxious air arising from the deposition of vegetable and marine effluvia emanating from stagnant water at the head of the Grand Harbour close to Floriana.
 Surgeon George Martin recorded that prior to 1833, malaria had been prevalent every autumn in the village at to the head of the harbour, from which the inhabitants had fled to escape its presence.
 Henceforth, the place became known as "the deserted village".
 Remittent fever subsided once the Marsa area had been drained and cultivated.

-those cases such as commonly occur in Malta, and chiefly in the winter season, marked generally by pain and difficulty of motion, and some derangement of general health, and very rarely indeed attended either by redness or swelling of the affected part or by a pyrexial state.
+Thirty seven cases of rheumatism were in hospital in 1833.
+The sick were treated with warm baths, purgatives, antimonials, and Dover Powder.
+It was assumed that the condition was contracted while the men were on guard duty.
+Assistant Inspector of Hospitals John Davy described acute rheumatism as those cases such as commonly occur in Malta, and chiefly in the winter season, marked generally by pain and difficulty of motion, and some derangement of general health, and very rarely indeed attended either by redness or swelling of the affected part or by a pyrexial state.
 The texture affected appears to be more commonly the muscular fibre.
 The disease yields readily to treatment but is apt to recur.2

+There were 65 women and 94 children in the regiment; 3 women and 7 children died in 1833.
+The deaths among the women were from hepatitis (2 †) and dysentery (1 †).
+An epidemic of measles prevailed during autumn and winter, few children escaping its ravages.
+Seven children died in 1833; two from chronic diarrhoea.
+Surgeon George Martin ascribed infant deaths to teething and parental neglect.
+Two deaths were due to dentition, and three from Febris complicating dentition.
+Surgeon Martin credited the high infant mortality in the garrison to dentition and worms.
+The former appears to be the most prominent noted Martin.
 In fact I put it down almost as a general rule that children in the act of dentition of a tender age, who are removed from the nurse, from whatever cause, have every chance of falling victims to the sufferings they experience in that process, particularly in summer, and I have invariably recommended the mothers on this occassion to either persevere in nursing as long as possible, or to procure another nurse for the infant.
 In summer, the process of dentition is attended with greater fatality than in winter, probably due to greater irritability produced by the exposed heat.2

 Worms affected most children, as well as the whole garrison.
 Ascaris lumbricoides was the commonest species, but tapeworm was also frequent.
 Children infested with tapeworm became wasted and emaciated and died of malnutrition (tabes).
 An infusion of the root of the pomegranate, or oleum Terbinthine combined with mucilage given in a little milk, was effective in expelling the parasites.